leon9078/Z87X-OC_Catalina/README.md

 ``` $ sudo dd if=/path/to/fpt_RU.iso of=/dev/sdX bs=1M oflag=sync ```

+### BIOS: F8 (This version fixes a lot of issues)

+1. Problematic memory map (issues with wake from sleep, happening even on Linux)

+- Kernel trap at ... type=13 (memory protection)
+- Kernel trap at ... type=14 (page fault)
+- a freed zone element has been modified in X expected Y
+- Possible memory corruption: pmap_pv_remove
+- and so on...

+2. Conflicting RTC memory offset: 8A (inside IOHibernateRTCVariables)

+> This prevent macOS from going into hibernation, resulting in a CMOS reset

+#### This motherboard has proprietary DualBIOS technology, so we need to update the BIOS twice.

+First, shutdown PC and remove power cord.
+Then, switch to the Backup BIOS (BIOS_SW > 2)

-\>>> To boot from legacy DOS environment, make sure you have the following settings in BIOS
+### To boot from fpt_RU USB, make sure you have the following settings in BIOS

 \- BIOS Features > Windows 8 Features: Other OS

-F10 to save, then Del to enter BIOS again

 \- BIOS Features > Boot Mode Selection: UEFI and Legacy
 \- Peripherals > Legacy USB Support: Enabled

-F10 to save

 \>>> Power on PC, press F12 key, select the Legacy option (not "UEFI: "), then wait until you see a green output "FPT Operation Passed"

-> N.B. -savemac argument will save our own MAC Address, so we don't need to reflash it later
+> -savemac argument will save our own MAC Address, so we don't need to reflash it later

+CTRL+ALT+DEL to restart

+#### Now the PC will shutdown twice.
+When it boot for the 3rd time press F12 key, select the UEFI option ("UEFI: ")

+> This will enter RU environment.
+This tool allows us to edit different BIOS settings, so it's __very__ dangerous!

+Now we need to disable VT-d

+> This removes DMAR table from ACPI stack

+This option is hidden in BIOS (because of my specific CPU)

+\- Press Alt + = for UEFI Variables
+\- Scroll down with PgDown key, select Setup [EC87D643-EBA4-4BB5...], Size: 0x9B4
+\- Scroll down with Ctrl+PgDown, select Variable: 0x2A0 (Value should be 0x1, Enabled)
+\- Press Enter key, type 0 (to Disable), Enter key again, then Ctrl + W (There should be UPDATE: Setup: OK)

-CTRL+ALT+DEL to restart, unplug USB key
+CTRL+ALT+DEL to reboot, unplug USB key

-Shutdown, remove power cord, do a CMOS reset (CMOS_SW)

-Boot, select Restore to Optimized then reboot

 ## BIOS settings: